Empty Calories Explained and How to Avoid Them

 Although learning what empty calories are is beneficial, implementing this newfound knowledge through dietary changes can prove more difficult.
 Fortunately, learning how to avoid empty calories does not require deprivation or restriction if you gradually begin to swap empty calories in each category of food or beverage you consume with nutrient-dense substitutions.

 Forego convenience foods like packaged cakes, cookies, and candy by replacing these with whole, fresh fruits, low-fat yogurt, or desserts with a light, natural sweetener like honey.
 If you drink sugar-sweetened beverages like sports drinks or sweetened coffee, replace them with water, tea, tomato or other vegetable juices that quench your thirst and pack a punch of vitamins.
-Instead of luncheon meats, choose protein-rich foods like low-fat chicken or turkey.
+Instead of lunch meats, choose protein-rich foods like low-fat chicken or turkey.
 Breads with refined flours are a common culprit in providing many empty calories in the American diet, but you can ditch the trend and indulge in a sandwich made with rye, sprouted wheat, or another whole-grain bread.
 And when you feel a snack attack coming on, munch on baked chips or air-popped popcorn instead of caving to cravings for chips or French fries that leave your healthy diet plan in the lurch.
+Check out more workplace snacking habits to ditch or improve here.

 If you're tired of finding healthy alternatives to your favorite empty-calorie foods, let bistroMD's diet delivery service offer you a helping hand with fresh, wholesome, nutrient-dense snacks and meals that are chef-prepared and physician-certified help you lose weight and maintain it.